 Having a Cloud Account is necessary to keep all the personal and important documents on cloud services so that you can access them from anywhere.
 Google Drive and Dropbox are one of the most used Cloud accounts.

-You can setup Google Drive account by simply going to online accounts through settings and signing into Google account.
+You can set up a Google Drive account by simply going to online accounts through settings and signing into a Google account.

-Ubuntu Dock is present on the left side of the window which we can use to launch and manage various apps.
-But you can enable a function which will let you launch, restore, switch and minimize it with simple click on app icon.
+Ubuntu Dock is present on the left side of the window, which we can use to launch and manage various apps.
+But you can enable a function that will let you launch, restore, switch and minimize it with a simple click on the app icon.

 36. Install Atom Text Editor